foqal/policies/policies/privacy-policy.md

 In complying with court orders and similar legal processes, Foqal strives for transparency.
 When permitted, we will make a reasonable effort to notify users of any disclosure of their information, unless we are prohibited by law or court order from doing so, or in rare, exigent circumstances.

 ## Your Rights
-Foqal is the subprocessor to most of your personal data (name, email, etc) that we access.
+Foqal is the Subprocessor to most of your personal data (name, email, etc) that we access.
 Any requests to add, modify, or delete such data should be made to the Customer to which you as a User are bound.
 Once the Customer modifies this data, it will be updated within our system within 10 business days.

 Foqal also collects and processes certain information about you (such as IP address, geo-location, device information) as mentioned in this Privacy Policy.
-This information is never shared with any party other than the mentioned Subprocessors.
-The duration of how long we store this information is described in the [Data Retention section](#Data-Retention).
+This information is never shared with any party other than the mentioned [Subprocessors](subprocessors-addendum.md).
+The duration of how long we store this information is described in the [Data Retention Section](#Data-Retention).
 However if you would like for us to remove such information faster, please contact us at dpo@foqal.io and we will respond to you within 10 business days.

 You have the right to access and export your personal information at any time.
-Please refer to the [Data Portability](#Data-Portability,-Right-to-be-forgotten) section of this Privacy Policy for more information.
+Please refer to the [Data Portability Section](#Data-Portability,-Right-to-be-forgotten) of this Privacy Policy for more information.

 We limit our use of your User Personal Information to the purposes listed in this Privacy Statement.
 If we need to use your User Personal Information for other purposes, we will ask your permission first.

 ## Complaints
 In compliance with the Privacy Shield Principles, Foqal commits to resolve complaints about our collection or use of your personal information.
 EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Foqal at: dpo@foqal.io

-For more information refer to the [Privacy Shield Dispute resolution process](#Dispute-resolution-process).
+For more information refer to the [Privacy Shield Dispute Resolution Process Section](#Dispute-resolution-process).

 ## Other
 ### External Data Storage Sites